peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimalExtras.md

  negative) as the second given number object.
 * `static EDecimal Int32ToEDecimal​(int i32,
                EContext ec)`<br>
- Creates a decimal number from a 32-bit signed integer.
+ Creates an arbitrary-precision decimal number from a 32-bit signed integer.
 * `static EDecimal Invert​(EDecimal ed1,
       EContext ec)`<br>
- Performs a logical NOT operation on a decimal numbers in the form of a logical operand.
+ Performs a logical NOT operation on a decimal numbers in the form of a logical operand  .
 * `static boolean IsCanonical​(EDecimal ed)`<br>
- Not documented yet.
+ Returns whether the given arbitrary-precision number object is in a canonical form.
 * `static boolean IsFinite​(EDecimal ed)`<br>
  Returns whether the given arbitrary-precision number object is neither null nor infinity nor not-a-number (NaN).